-Hi there, I’m back to civilization from a 3,000km road trip in the ultimately pure and unspoiled southern New Zealand.
+Hi there, I’m back to civilization from a long road trip in the ultimately pure and unspoiled southern New Zealand.

-For days we ventured out into the unknown in quest of native sea life, knowing the chance might be slim but nothing could hold back our excitement.
-We waited hours in the freezing drizzle outside the nest of the yellow-eyed penguins, and felt the utmost joy when finally seeing one returning home after all day feeding in the ocean.
-We knew how fortunate we were — considering that the yellow-eyed penguins can only be found in New Zealand, and are allegedly among the world’s rarest penguin species.
-While roaming secluded beaches in the Otago Peninsula, we were also lucky enough to encounter with NZ’s fur seals and sea lions as they were resting on the dune.
-We were warned that seals and sea lions could get aggressive if feeling disturbed, therefore we could only get as close as 10m from where they were.
+For days we ventured out into the unknown in quest of NZ native sea life.
+We waited hours in the freezing drizzle outside the nest of the yellow-eyed penguins, and felt the utmost joy when finally seeing one returning home.
+We knew how fortunate we were — considering that the yellow-eyed penguins can only be found in New Zealand and are among the world’s rarest penguin species.
+While roaming secluded beaches in the Otago Peninsula, we were lucky enough to encounter with NZ’s fur seals and sea lions as they were resting on the dune.
+These looked-like-cute animals, we were told, might get aggressive when feeling disturbed, therefore we could only get as close as 10m from where they were.

 We also disciplined ourselves with a good amount of scenic walks and day hikes throughout the trip.
-In Arthur’s pass national park, we took the Scotts track (6-8 hrs return), which was rocks all the way to the summit and extremely exposed, but the unobstructed view of Mt.
+In Arthur’s pass national park, we took the Scott’s track (6-8 hrs return), which was rocks all the way to the summit and extremely exposed, but the unobstructed view of Mt.
 Rolleston (2,271 m) in the end was worth every sweat.
-The Roys Peak track (6 hrs return) was also challenging with more than 1,200m gain in elevation.
-Franz Josef Glacier & Fox Glacier tracks, surprisingly, were more like walks in the park for its flat grounds, however we were both in awe of the spectacular alpine landscape that has been shaped over thousands of years.
+The Roys Peak track (6 hrs return) was no less challenging with more than 1,200m gain in elevation.
+Franz Josef Glacier & Fox Glacier tracks, surprisingly, were more like walks in the park, however we were both in awe of the spectacular alpine landscape that has been shaped over thousands of years.
 Aoraki Mt Cook (3,724m), King of the Southern Alps, probably offered the best tracks of all.
 Views of the Mueller glacier were clearly visible from the driveway, and the popular Hookey valley track made us wow all the way from the car park to the glacial lake for its rugged landscape of mountains, rocks, glaciers, streams and icebergs.

 Stay tuned for more stories of our favorite attractions!
-In the meantime, here’s a quick recap of our NZ South island adventure in photos.
+In the meantime, here’s a quick recap of our NZ South island adventure.

 Blooming lupins in Fordland National Park